Basis-Theory/docs/source/includes/api-reference/_proxy.md

 # Proxy <span class="beta menu">BETA</span>

 <aside class="warning">
-  <span>The Basis Theory Proxy is currently available publicly but is still in beta status.
+  <span>The Basis Theory Proxy is currently available in Public Beta.
 The features listed below are subject to change.
 If you are interested in using the proxy and your use case is not currently supported, please <a href="mailto:support@basistheory.com?subject=Proxy Feature Request">submit a feature request</a>!</span>
 </aside>

 ## Proxying Outbound Requests

-The Basis Theory Proxy provides a simple mechanism to use your token data stored in the Basis Theory Vault in outbound requests to a third party API.
+The Basis Theory Proxy provides a simple mechanism to use the data you've stored with Basis Theory in outbound requests to a third party API.
-Requests containing tokens can be sent to a third party through the proxy and Basis Theory will detect the presence of these tokens and substitute the raw token data within the request that is forwarded to the third party API.
-The third party will receive the detokenized data in the request without your system needing to interact with this sensitive data on your own servers.
+Basis Theory token identifiers included in the request will be replaced with the raw token data and then the modified request will be forwarded to the destination specified in the `BT-PROXY-URL` request header.
+The destination will receive the raw data in the request without your system needing to interact with sensitive data on your own servers.

 ### Proxy Requests